+Gender is a person’s feeling of identification with being male or female.
+Gender, typically described in terms of masculinity and femininity, is a social concept that varies across different cultures and over time.
+Gender identity is concerned with a sense of belonging.
 From an early age we want to be identified according to our gender.
 We align our personal preferences with specific characteristics.
-So girls align themselves with feminine attributes: a personal presentation that enhances their attractiveness and an accommodating demeanour (smiling and docile).
-Boys align themselves with masculine attributes: a practical personal presentation and an assertive demeanour (competent and serious).
+Most girls align themselves with a personal presentation that enhances their attractiveness and an accommodating demeanour (smiling and docile).
+Boys align themselves with a practical personal presentation and an assertive demeanour (competent and serious).

 From a young age most children want to be identified as the sex they were born even if they do not always behave in ways that are stereotypical for their sex.
 Gender is a concept that is influenced by culture, social class and race.
 Gender refers to the behaviour and presentation that are considered male or female in one social group but may be viewed otherwise in another.
 In the workplace, women (but not men) can have long hair while men (but not women) must wear a necktie.
 This inequality between the sexes is rarely challenged.
 Men are much more constrained than women.
 Behaviour or dress that is acceptable in a woman is disapproved of in a man.
 Such attitudes are at the root of the gender issues in society today.
 But they are not directly linked to sexuality in terms of a person’s responsiveness or their motivation to engage in sexual activity.
 Both of these are defined by our sex, which is determined before birth.
 A few people have a strong emotional objection to being identified as their biological sex.
 Such people are statistically rare in the population but they are highly vocal in drawing attention to themselves.